WORNG Electronics design philosophy

 We stand behind the construction of our modules, because we build them to last.
 We want all our modules to be sitting in people’s systems making music for many years to come, so we protect the power inputs with a shrouded and keyed header AND clear labelling of the cable direction on the module AND in circuit reverse polarity protection.
 Also the modules which are protected with a fuse use resettable PTC fuses, rather than the commonly used 10 Ohm resistors as fuses.
 This means that if you somehow manage to ignore or purposefully get around all the things preventing the power being connected backwards and manage to blow a fuse you only need to wait a minute or so and reconnect the module and it’ll work again, rather than source and replace a resistor on the circuit board.

-We are pleased to say we use a manufacturing partner in Denver Colorado, rather than a cheaper factory in the far east where we wouldn’t have as clear an understanding of the conditions they’re manufactured under.
+We are pleased to say we use manufacturing partners in Denver Colorado and Glasgow Scotland, rather than a cheaper factory in the far east where we wouldn’t have as clear an understanding of the conditions they’re manufactured under.
 We’re proud to know our modules are built and tested by musicians and sound artists, and the money we pay to have them built is going to a business whose ethics and ideals we agree with.